-Unfortunately, only one boob got the memo: one of them went out for a smoke break not long after baby E was born, and never came back.
-I am nursing and pumping with one breast exclusively, and telling this to people who are bold enough to ask about my breastfeeding journey makes them look at me like I have three boobs, and somehow leads them to insinuate I’ve done something wrong somewhere along the way.
-The tips and suggestions I’ve gotten for increasing my milk supply and coercing my right boob back to the jobsite have been nothing short of comical, and occasionally downright crazy.
+Unfortunately, only one boob got the memo: one of them went out for a smoke break not long after baby E was born and never returned.
+I am nursing and pumping with one breast exclusively, and telling this to people who are bold enough to ask about my breastfeeding journey makes them look at me like I have three boobs.
+And somehow, this leads them to insinuate I’ve done something wrong somewhere along the way.
+The tips and suggestions I’ve gotten for increasing my milk supply and coercing my right boob back to the job site have been nothing short of comical and occasionally downright crazy.

 Somewhere along the way, though, I got so desperate to become the land of milk and honey for my babe that I tried almost every single suggestion that came my way, so you wouldn’t have to.

 “Have you tried drinking milk?”